TrshPuppy/vagrant-home-lab/README.md

 # Vagrant VM Environment
 This repo is dedicated to Hashimoto and the spirit of automation!
+The point is to have ready go scripts and Vagrantfiles to build VMs of various use-cases.

 ## The Problem(s):
 I suddenly needed so many VMs!